eslavnov/pylips/docs/Chapters/Notify-change-(POST).md

 # REST API Method: POST notifychange
-As far as I can tell, sending a list of API endpoints with their current status to this endpoint should return an object with the updated status of these endpoints.
-The problem is that I could not get this endpoint to work despite trying various settings, timeouts, etc. Moreover, looking at the captured traffic from the official Philips TV remote, I can see that this endpoint is failing most of the time even for Philips.
-Either I completely misunderstand how it should be used or it is broken.
+Sending the current values of other endpoints to the endpoint will block the response from the endpoint until either the request times out, or one of the fields have changed.
+If a field is different from supplied value, the endpoint will directly return with it's current values.
+It will only return the fields that is different from the supplied values.

 Also notice that it runs on port 1925 on a http protocol on ALL Philips TVs regardless of Android support.
+It also seem available on 1926 on https protocol.

+Noticed issues:
+ * The "audio/volume" endpoint doesn't seem to work.

 ## URL
 **Android TVs**: